BournSupremacy/HUPAN/README.md

 * Then secondly, we convert the novel annotation file (GFF format) into GTF format in order to combine it succcessfully with the primary sequence annotation GTF file.
   * This is done using an adapted form of the HUPAN `pTpG` script and the result is saved in the same `16_genepredfilter/data/Final/` directory.
 * Once these two steps have been completed, the two files can be merged to make the pan-genome annotation file.
-* These steps are done in real time (interactively) so use `screen` and then start an interactive node with extra memory: `srun --mem=10g --pty bash`
+* These steps are done in real time (interactively) so use `screen` and then start an interactive node: `srun --pty bash`
 ```
 hupanSLURM pTpG 16_genepredfilter/data/Final/Final.gff 16_genepredfilter/data/Final/Final-ptpg.gtf
 mkdir 17_pan && cat /cbio/projects/015/HUPANdatabases/ref/ref.genes-ptpg-primaryseqs.gtf 16_genepredfilter/data/Final/Final-ptpg.gtf > 17_pan/pan.gtf